The duo are set to undergo medicals with the Hammers on Saturday before sealing temporary deals as Sam Allardyce brings in reinforcements

-West Ham hope to complete the double loan signing of Antonio Nocerino and Marco Borriello this weekend, Goal understands.
+West Ham hope to complete the double loan signing of Antonio Nocerino and Marco Borriello this weekend.

-Hammers manager Sam Allardyce has been frantically looking for reinforcements this winter following a catalogue of injury problems within his squad that have seen the Londoners drift into the bottom three.
+Hammers boss Sam Allardyce has been frantically looking for reinforcements this winter following a catalogue of injury problems within his squad that have seen the Londoners drift into the bottom three.

 And the club's efforts look to have reaped dividends, with the imminent arrival of the Italian pair.

-Midfielder Nocerino, 28, is due to fly into London on Friday after agreement was reached with his club AC Milan, while 31-year-old striker Boriello will also seal his arrival from Roma soon.
+Midfielder Nocerino, 28, is due to fly into London on Friday after agreement was reached with his club AC Milan, while 31-year-old striker Boriello will also arrive this weekend from Roma.

 It is hoped that both will undergo medicals as early as Saturday before putting pen-to-paper on loan arrangements until the summer.